esl/MongooseIM/doc/advanced-configuration/outgoing-connections.md

 ## HTTP connections setup

-Some MongooseIM modules needs HTTP connection to external service.
+Some MongooseIM modules need an HTTP connection to external service.
-These pools needs to be configured and started before the module needs them.
+These pools need to be configured and started before the module needs them.
-Sample configuration looks like the following:
+Below is a sample configuration:

 ```erlang
 {outgoing_pools, [